MicrosoftDocs/VBA-Docs/api/Access.Application.CreateGroupLevel.md

 # Application.CreateGroupLevel method (Access)

-You can use the **CreateGroupLevel** method to specify a field or expression on which to group or sort data in a report.
+Use the **CreateGroupLevel** method to specify a field or expression on which to group or sort data in a report.

 ## Syntax